vmarkovtsev/DeathHandler/README.md

 }
 ~~~~

-This project is released under Simplified BSD License.
+This project is released under the Simplified BSD License.
 Copyright 2012 Samsung R&D Institute Russia.